-FIRST STEAM RAILWAY TRAIN IN CANADA ON THE CHAMPLAIN AND ST LAWRENCE RAILWAY, 1837 the more conservative policy of Lower Canada is attributable to the fact that while the former was desirous of a policy of rapid settlement and development of the country, the latter had its attention concentrated on the nearer advantage of commerce.
+From the year 1825 onward a large emigration from the British Isles had set in, much of which was attracted by Upper Canada.
+In the years 1831 and 1832 respectively, 50,000 and 52,000 immigrants landed at Quebec.
+This stimulated railway development.
+The charter of the Cobourg railway in 1832 was the first granted in Upper Canada.
+The lavishness of chartering in Upper Canada as contrasted with the more conservative policy of Lower Canada is attributable to the fact that while the former was desirous of a policy of rapid settlement and development of the country, the latter had its attention concentrated on the nearer advantage of commerce.
 In its desire to open up the rich agricultural district between Lake Ontario and Lake Huron, Upper Canada had granted, before 1837, charters for no fewer than three parallel lines; in the same period, the authorized capital stock of the railway companies chartered in Upper Canada was £1,775,000, while in Lower Canada it was only £250,000.